cartesi/docs/cartesi-rollups/api/backend/introduction.md

 - Finish — Communicates that any previous processing has been completed and that the backend is ready to handle the subsequent request.
 This following request is returned as the call's response and can be of the following types:

-  - **Advance** — Provides input to be processed by the backend to advance the application's state.
-When processing an `Advance` request, the backend can call the methods `/voucher,` `/notice,` and `/report.` For such requests, the input data contains the payload and metadata, such as the account address that submitted the input.
+  - **Advance** — Provides input to be processed by the backend to advance the Cartesi Machine state.
+When processing an `Advance` request, the backend can call the methods `/voucher`, `/notice`, and `/report`.
+For such requests, the input data contains the payload and metadata, such as the account address that submitted the input.

   - **Inspect** — This function submits a query about the application's current state.
 When running inside a Cartesi Machine, this operation is guaranteed to leave the state unchanged since the machine is reverted to its exact previous condition after processing.
 For Inspect requests, the input data has only a payload.